-You will receive a refund minus a £50 administration fee if you withdraw from the course prior to it starting or within 14 days of access to the first Topic.
+You will receive a refund minus a £50 administration fee if you withdraw from the course prior to it starting or within 14 days of it beginning.

 If you wish to exercise your right to cancel, you must inform us of your decision within the 14-day cancellation period.
 Cancellation by email is effective from the date on which you send us your message.